 This work begins by putting forward weak second order sampling schemes for elliptic and hypo-elliptic SDEs.
 Then, we develop a small time density expansion of the scheme as a proxy for the intractable SDE transition density.
 Via appropriate choice of the higher order expansion terms, we have provided analytical results both: in a high-frequency classical setting, showcasing the advantageous rate of $\Delta_n=o(n^{-1/3})$, achieved for hypo-elliptic models; and in a low-frequency Bayesian data augmentation setting, where we have deduced two local weak third order density schemes (\ref{eq:density_formula}) and (\ref{eq:new_tran_density}) and shown that the induced bias by the schemes is of size $\mathcal{O} (M^{-2})$ when covering the fixed time interval $\Delta > 0$ with inner time-steps $\delta = \Delta / M, \, M > 0$ specified by user.

-We iterate here that one is given the flexibility to apply computational MCMC methods based only on the sampling schemes without reference to the transition densities, via, e.g., non-centred model parameterisation approaches (see e.g.~\cite{papa:07, besk:15}), particle-filtering based MCMC methods \citep{andrieu:10}, and recent manifold-based algorithms for the case of observations without/with noise \citep{graham2022manifold}.
-Via the derivation of approximate transition densities, one is still given the option to resort to a wealth of data augmentation methods for diffusion models that require such a density expression.
+We iterate here that there is the flexibility to apply MCMC methods based only on the sampling schemes without reference to transition densities, via, e.g., non-centred model parameterisation approaches (see e.g.~\cite{papa:07, besk:15}), particle-filtering based MCMC methods \citep{andrieu:10}, and recent manifold-based algorithms for the case of observations without/with noise \citep{graham2022manifold}.
+Via the derivation of approximate transition densities, one is still given the option to use the wealth of data augmentation methods for diffusion models that require such a density expression.

-\section{Acknowledgements}
+\subsection{Acknowledgements}

+We thank two referees and the Associate Editor for their comments that led to major improvements in the content of the paper.
 YI is supported by the Additional Funding Programme for Mathematical Sciences, delivered by EPSRC (EP/V521917/1) and the Heilbronn Institute for Mathematical Research.
-We thank two referees and the Associate Editor for their comments that led to major improvements at the content of the paper.

 {\Alph{section}.\arabic{lemma}}